 So the process of building the “Canon Reef” included collecting small fragments of coral.
 They were from coral colonies growing within an underwater nursery.
 Thereby preparing the corals for transplanting.
 So then you go out–planting.
 Finally resultant colonies on the pre-selected site.

 “This Coral Reef Restoration Project is vitally important to our research efforts,” said Dalton Hesley.
 Dalton is the senior research associate at the University of Miami’s Rosenstiel School.
 Also director of the school’s Rescue a Reef Program.
 “Our lab has worked relentlessly.
 All to understand the factors influencing coral growth and survivorship.
 So this initiative allows us to take even more significant steps in this endeavor.”

-As seen through Canon’s corporate philosophy of Kyosei, which the company defines as all people regardless of race, religion or culture, harmoniously living and working together into the future, sustainability efforts are top of mind— with the end goal of working together with our employees and customers to build a better world for future generations.
+As seen through Canon’s corporate philosophy of Kyosei.
+All which the company defines as all people regardless of race, religion or culture, harmoniously living and working together into the future.
+For sustainability efforts are top of mind.
+Especiallywith the end goal of working together with our employees and customers to build a better world for future generations.
 This commitment plays an integral part of the company’s management structure, product design, manufacturing and corporate culture, and thus has inspired many special corporate programs such as this at both the global and regional level.

 To take a deeper dive into the expedition, please see a recap video captured with Canon’s imaging equipment.